Updated: May 9

 The offence of Sexual Assault is prosecuted under Section 40 of the Crimes Act 1958 (Vic) (The Act).
 Sexual assault replaced the previous offence of Indecent Assault (Crimes Amendment (Sexual Offences) Act 2016).
 Under the old offence, the test of whether conduct was indecent was adjudged according to community standards of decency.
-Whether conduct was or was not indecent depended upon the particular circumstances of the case.
+Consequently, whether conduct was or was not indecent depended upon the particular circumstances of the case.

 The offence of Sexual Assault leaves less to interpretation and provides statutory definitions of sexual touching and consent.

 The prosecution must prove beyond reasonable doubt the following elements.